 For detailed information about Carnival in Barcelona, see the Barcelona.de special.

-The festival of Sant Medir takes place during the first week of March, a long procession of heavy animals and riders on the most beautiful horses meets at the square "Plaza Rius i Taulet" in the district of Gracia.
+The festival of Sant Medir takes place during the first week of March, a long procession of pack animals and riders on the most beautiful horses meets at the square "Plaza Rius i Taulet" in the district of Gracia.
 The colourful flags of the clubs that organize this festival, flutter in the wind.
 Then they ride to a picnic on the Arrabassada to the hermitage of Saint Sant Medir - patron of the bean.
 After noon the procession returns back and on the Gran de Gracia the rider throws sweets into the crowd.

 The tradition wants that the man gives the woman a rose and the woman gives the man a book.
 Couples (and not just married couples) of all ages stroll through the streets, with a rose in her hand or a book under the arm.
 It is a beautiful picture, millions of red roses.
 The Palace of the generals is a popular destination on this day, where each year an exhibition of roses is presented.